simeononsecurity/simeononsecurity.ch/content/guides/vmware-vsphere-guest-os-types.png/index.en.md

 ```

-Now, let's explore the **list of valid "guest_os_type"** values along with their descriptions and use cases.
+Now, here's a look at the **list of valid "guest_os_type"** values along with their descriptions and use cases.

 ______